Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

     > [LB: to what??? to the source code of libraries or frameworks?]​
 3. _Use only a single version of each library or framework​._: Also, do not have copies of the same library installed.
    Note that in some cases, you can have a library _L1_ that requires _M_, and a library _L2_ that requires another version of _M_; in such cases you may not be able to influence this (depending on what your package manager allows), but at least ensure your application code does not directly rely on multiple versions of the same library.
+[Note Asma] Point 3 sounds like transitive dependency management, what are the best practices there to handle those in a package manager?
+Also at which lvl of transitivity do we stop caring? --> indeed in some package managers you actually do have influence over the versions of indirect dependencies, discuss this. exercising influence over this makes sense for security purposes, but otherwise its impact *should* be encapsulated.

 #### Regression tests and maintainability of the application code are key to updating frameworks/libraries​
 If it is hard to update a library, chances are the problem lies in your codebase.​
 1. _Keep module coupling and component independence low_, to make it easier to change code implementation (such as dealing with new versions of a library) while keeping the same behavior/requirements.
-1. _Develop, maintain and run regression tests._ These help to identify breaking changes in updates.​​
+1. _Develop, maintain and run regression tests._ These help to identify breaking changes in updates.​​ [Note Asma] aren't breaking changes mentioned in the update notes?
+Analysing those might be a good first step to identify those before upgrading.

 ### 2. Define OSH related policies for development